 Dr. Melissa A. Click's research interests center on popular culture texts and audiences, particularly texts and audiences disdained in mainstream culture.
-Her work in this area is guided by audience studies, theories of gender and sexuality, and media literacy.
-Recent research projects involve romance readers, the impact of social media in fans relationship with celebrities, masculinity and male fans, and the inevitable changes fans experience in their fandom over time.
+Her work in this area is guided by audience studies; theories of gender, race, and sexuality; and media literacy.
+Recent research projects involve NFL fans, the impact of social media in fans’ relationships with celebrities, negative emotions and fandom, and the inevitable changes fans experience in their fandom over time.

-Her scholarship has been published in Television & New Media, the International Journal of Cultural Studies, Men & Masculinities, Popular Communication, Popular Music & Society, and Transformative Works & Cultures.
+Her scholarship has been published in Television & New Media, Communication, Culture & Critique, the International Journal of Cultural Studies, Men & Masculinities, Popular Communication, Popular Music & Society, and Transformative Works & Cultures.

 Click, M. A. and Scott, S. (2018).
 The Routledge companion to media fandom.
 Routledge.

 Click, M. A., Aubrey, J. S., and Behm-Morawitz, E. (Eds.).
 (2010).
 Bitten by Twilight: Youth culture, media, and the vampire franchise.
 New York: Peter Lang.

 Click, M. A., & Smith-Frigerio, S. (2019).
 One Tough Cookie: Exploring Black Women’s Responses to Empire’s Cookie Lyon.
 Communication, Culture & Critique. doi: 10.1093/ccc/tcz007

 Aubrey, J. S., Click, M. A., & Behm-Morawitz, E. (in press).
 The Twilight of youth: Understanding feminism and romance in Twilight Moms' connection to the young-adult vampire series.
 Psychology of Popular Media Culture 7, 61-71. http://dx.doi.org/10.1037/ppm0000127